 By dramatizing ‘the unsustainability and excesses of mass consumerism’ (Barnard, 2016b, p.
 1019), freeganism moves into fields of ‘“anti-consumerist” activities’ (Edwards and Mercer, 2007, p.
 281), but the inevitability of consumption in material life suggests freeganism is perhaps better conceptualised as broader action of ‘political gleaning’ (Mercer, 2007, p.281-282; Portwood-Stacer, 2012); a practice of anti-corporatism or anti-capitalism.
 It is in this context that self-marginalizing status of freeganism becomes particularly pointed, and sets freeganism against “normal” consumption behaviour involving waste to such a violent extent that its challenge to the social ordering of waste products and related practices requires a systematic reaction.
 Moreover, it is for this reason also that freeganism in CE will struggle.

 Freegans, operating in the margins of consumption by virtue of dealings with waste, deal with goods in two ways.
 First: freegans revert goods into the consumption process (Edwards and Mercer, 2013, p.
-179: they ‘rescue – and the process, revalue – food from waste for human consumption’), and give goods a new social life (Appadurai, 1986).
+179: they ‘rescue – and, in the process, revalue’), and give goods a new social life (Appadurai, 1986).
 Second: freeganism’s potential to operate at all stages in the consumption process (and for all types of goods) must be contextualised by the property regime itself, which takes for itself the capacity to affect the transmissibility of goods.
 Combined, these effects transform waste into material suitable for manipulation by means of contract or regulation (Cavé, 2014, pp. 818-819; Gutberlet, 2008, p.
 29), even if freegans only barter or exchange their freeganised wares ‘occasionally’, let alone engaging in sale (Vinegar, Parker, and Mccourt, 2016, p.247).
-By institutional design (the doctrinal triptych of relative title, possessory title, and abandonment) property regimes provide rights to finders and thus close up the gaps, resolving ownership and use-claims in a way which produces the foundations for potential future commoditisation of the goods.
+By institutional design (the doctrinal triptych of relative title, possessory title, and abandonment) property regimes provide rights to finders and thus close up the gaps, resolving ownership and use-claims in a way which produces the foundations for potential future commoditisation of the goods (Thomas, 2019, pp. 77-83).
 This has an oddly paradoxical effect: ‘the Freegan movement continues to engage with specific legal structures that serve to enhance the symbolic meaning of trash … Freeganism may also reduce its own capacity for large-scale change through its own, partially, radical behavior.’
 (Coyne, 2009, p.
-23)
+23) Freegans may not actually care about the relative possessory (and thus proprietary) title they obtain by their acquisition of goods, but that is what they get whether they want it or not; this title then means that the technical problem of un-owned goods is side-stepped and more importantly (for CE purposes in particular) the goods are now reverted back into commercial life.

 However, freegan practice may continue as a form of a radical property practice of opposition: ‘Gleaning as an informal economy also challenges the Western assumption that neoliberalism is the only viable global economic option’ (Edwards and Mercer, 2007, p.
 290).
 Consuming without paying weakens the system (Portwood-Stacer, 2012) and disrupts its operation of commodity circulation (Coyne, 2009).
 Freegans reject the automatic and certain nature of systematic regulatory and contractual consumption, and take advantage of instances of breakdown, rupture and blockage in supply chains.
 Anticipation and opportunism are utilised as forms of protest against a deterministic system.
 Yet even this form of resistance may be futile.
 As Barnard notes, his experience of freeganism involved